 Digital Money is effective at moving value across both space (it can be moved instantly) and time (it’s infinitely durable).

-Money is a tool that we use to transfer value across space and time.
-It has 3 functions which are Store Of Value, Medium Of Exchange and Unit Of Account.
-It also has 6 primary properties which are Acceptability, Divisibility, Durability, Portability, Recognisability and Scarcity.
+Money has 3 functions which are Store Of Value, Medium Of Exchange and Unit Of Account and 6 primary properties which are Acceptability, Divisibility, Durability, Portability, Recognisability and finally Scarcity.

 Over the course of human history, money has evolved from Commodity Money to Metallic Money to Paper Money and seemingly looks to be at the beginning of its latest stage as Digital Money.